 At Dental Wellness Team, our pediatric dentistry philosophy is about more than bright, healthy smiles.
-Dr. Pinero and her team want to make sure your child’s visit is rewarding and fun, so there’s no fear of keeping their smile healthy with regular dental visits.
-Our Coral Springs dental practice is always accepting new patients age 5 and older.
+Dr. Pinero and her team want to make sure your child’s visit is rewarding and fun, so there’s no fear of regular dental visits.
+Our Coral Springs dental practice accepts new patients ages 5 and older.

 Your Child's First Visit